O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0

 UP NEXT

-Orioles: Following an off-day, Baltimore opens a four-game series at home against Boston on Friday.
-RHP Matt Harvey (3-1, 4.06) will start the opener.
+Orioles: Baltimore opens a four-game series at home against Boston on Friday.
+RHP Matt Harvey (3-1, 4.06) starts the opener.

-Mariners: After an off-day, Seattle opens a five-game road trip on Friday at Texas.
-Due to injuries with the rotation, Seattle has not announced a starter.
+Mariners: Seattle starts a five-game trip on Friday at Texas but has not announced a starter.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports